chenz16/CarND-Capstone/README.md

 1)  This node outputs planned future vehicle moving waypoints and speeds at each of these waypoints.
 The outputs are published to the topic ```final_waypoints```.

-2)  Details of subfunctions in the mode are explained as follows:
+2)  Details of subfunctions in the node are explained as follows:

-* read the current vehicle pose (Actually Only xt, yt, yaw_t are our interested signals)
+* read the current vehicle pose (Actually only xt, yt, yaw_t are our interested signals)

 ```
     def pose_cb(self, msg):